cloudmesh/cloudmesh-mpi/docs/report-group.md

 For more information, please contact: <laszewski@gmail.com>

 > **Note:** Do not modify the report.md file, instead modify only files
-> in in the chapters dir
+> in the chapters dir

 # Organizing Collaborative Research Teams